apokochito/slides/README.md

 # slides repository

-- A storage for all my presentations
+A storage for all my presentations using...

+- CommandLine
+- Reveal.js